aidanmorales/rTwig/README.md

 The goal of rTwig was to provide users with tools to visualize and analyze QSM metrics without being tied to any particular QSM software.
-To that end, `tree_metrics()` calculates all of the major QSM metrics between all supported software.
-Additionally, `standardize_qsm()` provides a consistent naming convention between supported QSMs, making it easy to combine and analyze QSMs from different sources.
-See the Dictionary and Metrics vignettes for more details.
+To that end, `standardize_qsm()` provides a consistent naming convention between supported QSMs, making it easy to combine and analyze QSMs from different sources. `tree_metrics()` calculates all of the major QSM metrics between all supported software. `prune_qsm()` can virtually prune a tree using multiple input parameters. `cluster_cloud()` can transfer all QSM metrics directly onto an unorganized point cloud, or simulate a virtual point cloud.
+See the vignettes or function reference pages for more details.

 #### Supported Software